Adapted from BOX=ART

 Susumu’s earliest known box art is Computer Othello (1983) for Sony’s HIT BIT range on the MSX platform.
 The box art would portray a busty vixen with overly large and engrossing eyes, a somewhat enduring character trademark of the artist.
 The MSX platform’s popularity would see many machines produced across Europe and Susumu’s box art would make it West intact.
 His art from this period was thus some of the earliest—if not the earliest—Japanese box art released in Europe, and Susumu would certainly become the first high-profile Japanese box artist to have art used overseas.

 To coincide with the release of Nintendo‘s Famicom in 1986, Japan’s first and still most revered gaming magazine Famitsu would be published in June of that year.
-Susumu would become the main cover artist from issue #3 and from issue #7 he would create Necky the Fox, the magazine’s mascot and a character that remains recognizable in Japan more than three decades later.
+Susumu would become the main cover artist from issue #7 with his creation of Necky the Fox, the magazine’s mascot and a character that remains recognizable in Japan more than three decades later.
 Necky’s popularity would establish the artist as one of Japan’s premier character designers.
 Indicative of the success he was having, that same year, Susumu established the Susumu Matsushita Enterprises Company, bringing on board assistant artists to help with his demanding workload.

 Also in 1986, Susumu designed the box art for the first Adventure Island game.
 The box art would be a wonderful explosion of characters, color, and chaos that would be replicated on not only all subsequent series box art but in the majority of the artist’s designs.